ErikSaterskog/PyTOpt/README.md

   For the Meshgenerator to work must GMSH.exe be in the same folder as the test file.
 GMSH.exe can be downloaded from the Repository or at https://gmsh.info/.

   To install the package write: 'pip install git+https://github.com/ErikSaterskog/Thesis_Repo.git --user' in your terminal.\
-  DISCLAIMER: Git may must be installed and added to path.
+  DISCLAIMER: Git may must be installed and added to PATH.
 In the future will the library hopefully be uploaded to Pypi and thereafter will this not be an issue.

 ## Lincense
   Copyright (c) 2021 Daniel Pettersson\